WCPDigital/uiGlance/README.md

-[uiSlide jQuery Plugin](http://uislide.com/) - An easy way to guide and help your users
+[uiGlide jQuery Plugin](http://uiglide.com/) - An easy way to guide your users
 ================================

 A cross-browser, mobile-responsive JavaScript and jQuery plugin for user interface (UI) guides, interactive application help and workflow demonstrations.